2018 Meningococcal Season Reminder

 Management before hospitalisation

 See www.sahealth.sa.gov.au/InfectiousDiseaseControl and Therapeutic Guidelines: Antibiotic.
-Guidelines for clinical and public health management of meningococcal disease in Australia are available at http://www.health.gov.au/internet/main/publishing.nsf/Content/cdna-song-IMD.htm.
+National Guidelines are available at http://www.health.gov.au/internet/main/publishing.nsf/Content/cdna-song-IMD.htm.
 In some cases meningococcal infection will have serious health consequences or can be fatal.
 Doctors are urged to provide or refer people for qualified counselling.